brava-labs/brava-contracts/docs/EIP712TypedDataSafeModule.md

 The `EIP712TypedDataSafeModule` is a Safe module that enables secure cross-chain bundle execution using EIP-712 typed data signing.
 It allows Safe owners to sign structured bundles containing sequences for multiple chains and nonces, ensuring that only the appropriate sequence for the current chain is executed.

+**Key Design Decision**: The module uses **chainID 1** for all EIP-712 domain separators to ensure cross-chain compatibility and easier signature validation.
+Chain-specific protection is maintained at the sequence level, where each sequence includes its target `chainId` and `sequenceNonce`.

 ## Features

 - ✅ **EIP-712 Typed Data Signing**: Uses standardized structured data signing for security
+- ✅ **Cross-Chain Compatibility**: Uses chainID 1 for consistent domain across all networks
 - ✅ **Cross-Chain Support**: Handles bundles containing sequences for multiple chains
 - ✅ **Nonce Management**: Tracks processed nonces to prevent replay attacks
 - ✅ **Safe Owner Verification**: Ensures only Safe owners can execute bundles